A rediscovery of music and methods of the past and what they can teach us today through the work of eleven composers who also happened to be women.

 "Etude No. 15, Op.
 50" by Louise Farrenc.

 Louis Farrenc, born in 1804, had achieved considerable fame as a performer by the time she was appointed Professor of the Piano at the Paris Conservatoire in 1842, a position which she held for the next 30 years.
 Her advanced etudes were adopted by the Conservatoire from 1845 as required study for all piano students to mold their techniques and their musical taste.
 They were also adopted by other European Conservatories.
-For the first seven years of her tenure she was paid less than the male professors but in 1849 she wrote to the director of the Conservatoire, Daniel Auber, and argued for equal pay, which he immediately granted her.
+For the first eight years of her tenure she was paid less than the male professors but in 1850 she wrote to the director of the Conservatoire, Daniel Auber, and argued for equal pay.
+The Conservatoire agreed and her salery was raised.
 This was after the sensational premiere of her "Nonet in E flat", featuring the violinist Joseph Joachim.
 This work cemented her reputation as a composer.
 Along with many pieces for piano her other works include 2 overtures, 3 symphonies, chamber music, songs and choral music.
 She was also a pioneer in the study and performance of early keyboard music.

 It is often said that Louise Farrenc was the second female piano professor to be hired at the Paris Conservatoire, and the only one to be hired in the 19th century.
 Which raises the question, who was the first?
 And was this mystery professor, who often remains unnamed, also a composer?
 Also, how did the idea of a Conservatory education arise in the first place?